dave-shawley/ietfparse/docs/rfcs.rst

 `RFC-5980`_
 -----------
-- :func:`ietfparse.algorithms.rewrite_url` encodes hostnames according
+- :func:`ietfparse.algorithms.rewrite_url` encodes host names according
   to :rfc:`5980` for the schemes identified by :data:`~ietfparse.algorithms.IDNA_SCHEMES`.
 Encoding can also be forced using the ``encode_with_idna`` keyword parameter.